adobe/alloy-samples/media-collection/TAGS_IMPL.md

 # Overview

-Customers that are using Adobe Tags to implement Adobe solutions, can implement Media using Web SDK Tags Extension.
+Customers that are using Adobe Tags to implement Adobe solutions, can implement Streaming Media using Web SDK Tags Extension.

 # Configuration